cabird/conference-program-builder/README.md

 # Conference Program Creation Pipeline

-An automated pipeline for organizing conference papers into scheduled sessions using LLM-powered tagging, greedy session allocation, constraint-based optimization, and CP-SAT scheduling.
-This system processes papers exported from HotCRP and uses Azure OpenAI to generate tags, then assigns papers to sessions and schedules them to specific timeslots and rooms.
+Automated conference session builder using LLMs and constraint optimization.
+This pipeline processes papers exported from HotCRP, uses AI to discover and assign topical tags, then employs greedy algorithms and constraint solvers to create and schedule coherent sessions.

 ## Overview